 First off, it is important for me go clarify that this is not a paid review (and I say again that none of the reviews on this site is).
 65daigou and many of the third party Taobao parcel forwarders pay bloggers to write reviews.
 Reading paid reviews always feels distasteful to me and takes away credibility from the author despite how objective they say they are.
 That said, and I think it’s obvious, the monetisation strategy for this site is plain old advertising, so don’t be surprised if you see a 65daigou advertisement on this page (i hope 65daigou catches the hint).

 Prior to this, I never used 65daigou, since it is easier to just use Taobao’s consolidated parcel forwarding.
 Besides, Taobao’s parcel forwarding goes by actual weight, whereas 65daigou, and practically all third party parcel forwarders go by volumetric weight, which typically costs more, unless your parcel is very compact and dense.
 My preference is always for actual weight because i think it’s less likely to spring me a nasty surprise.
-That said, I think 65daigou’s economy air shipping rate, at $1.99 $1.69 per 0.5kg volumetric weight (basically the industry standard), is quite ccompetitive (for comparison, Taobao’s shipping rate starts at S$6.40 for the first kg, and thereafter S$2.65 per 0.5kg).
+Nevertheless, I think 65daigou’s economy air shipping rate, at $1.99 $1.69 per 0.5kg volumetric weight (basically the industry standard), is quite competitive (for comparison, Taobao’s shipping rate starts at S$6.40 S$5.30 for the first kg, and thereafter S$2.65 S$1.85 per 0.5kg).

 While trying to order a video camera, Taobao’s parcel forwarding option was not available, due to the lithium battery in the video camera.
 I was left with no choice but to go with a third party forwarder.
 Naturally, I turned to Google to find out which one was better, but was not able to arrive at a conclusive answer.
 Eventually I went with 65daigou, because they appear to be more established (having the capacity to handle shipments from China, Taiwan and USA says something), and they have an on-time shipment guarantee.